yuweijun/blog/_posts/2014-07-30-jquery-src-core.md

 这个方法的官方文档说明比较详细，其中几个例子在此页面有测试：

-    jQuery.extend( target, [ object1 ], [ objectN ] ) Returns: Object
+> jQuery.extend( target, [ object1 ], [ objectN ] ) Returns: Object
+>
-    version added: 1.0
+> version added: 1.0
+>
-    Description: Merge the contents of two or more objects together into the first object.
+> Description: Merge the contents of two or more objects together into the first object.
+>

-    jQuery.extend( target, [ object1 ], [ objectN ] )
+> jQuery.extend( target, [ object1 ], [ objectN ] )
+>
-    version added: 1.1.4
+> version added: 1.1.4
+>
-    target: An object that will receive the new properties if additional objects are passed in or that will extend the jQuery namespace if it is the sole argument.
+> target: An object that will receive the new properties if additional objects are passed in or that will extend the jQuery namespace if it is the sole argument.
+>
-    object1: An object containing additional properties to merge in.
+> object1: An object containing additional properties to merge in.
+>
-    objectN: Additional objects containing properties to merge in.
+> objectN: Additional objects containing properties to merge in.
+>

-    jQuery.extend( [ deep ], target, object1, [ objectN ] )
+> jQuery.extend( [ deep ], target, object1, [ objectN ] )
+>
-    deep: If true, the merge becomes recursive (aka. deep copy).
+> deep: If true, the merge becomes recursive (aka. deep copy).
+>
-    target: The object to extend.
+> target: The object to extend.
 It will receive the new properties.
+>
-    object1: An object containing additional properties to merge in.
+> object1: An object containing additional properties to merge in.
+>
-    objectN: Additional objects containing properties to merge in.
+> objectN: Additional objects containing properties to merge in.
+>

-    When we supply two or more objects to $.extend(), properties from all of the objects are added to the target object.
+> When we supply two or more objects to $.extend(), properties from all of the objects are added to the target object.
+>

-    If only one argument is supplied to $.extend(), this means the target argument was omitted.
+> If only one argument is supplied to $.extend(), this means the target argument was omitted.
 In this case, the jQuery object itself is assumed to be the target.
 By doing this, we can add new functions to the jQuery namespace.
 This can be useful for plugin authors wishing to add new methods to JQuery.
+>

-    Keep in mind that the target object (first argument) will be modified, and will also be returned from $.extend().
+> Keep in mind that the target object (first argument) will be modified, and will also be returned from $.extend().
 If, however, we want to preserve both of the original objects, we can do so by passing an empty object as the target:
+>

-    var object = $.extend({}, object1, object2);
+> var object = $.extend({}, object1, object2);
+>
-    The merge performed by $.extend() is not recursive by default; if a property of the first object is itself an object or array, it will be completely overwritten by a property with the same key in the second object.
+> The merge performed by $.extend() is not recursive by default; if a property of the first object is itself an object or array, it will be completely overwritten by a property with the same key in the second object.
 The values are not merged.
 This can be seen in the example below by examining the value of banana.
 However, by passing true for the first function argument, objects will be recursively merged.
+>

-    Undefined properties are not copied.
+> Undefined properties are not copied.
 However, properties inherited from the object's prototype will be copied over.
+>

-    Examples:
+> Examples:
+>
-    Example: Merge two objects, modifying the first.
+> Example: Merge two objects, modifying the first.
+>
+> {% highlight javascript %}
 var object1 = {
   apple: 0,
   banana: {weight: 52, price: 100},
   cherry: 97
 };
 var object2 = {
   banana: {price: 200},
   durian: 100
 };
 $.extend(object1, object2);
+{% endhighlight %}
-    Result:
+> Result:
+>
-    object1 === {apple: 0, banana: {price: 200}, cherry: 97, durian: 100}
+> object1 === {apple: 0, banana: {price: 200}, cherry: 97, durian: 100}
+>
-    Example: Merge two objects recursively, modifying the first.
+> Example: Merge two objects recursively, modifying the first.
+>
+> {% highlight javascript %}
 var object1 = {
   apple: 0,
   banana: {weight: 52, price: 100},
   cherry: 97
 };
 var object2 = {
   banana: {price: 200},
   durian: 100
 };
 $.extend(true, object1, object2);
+{% endhighlight %}
+>
-    Result:
+> Result:
+>
-    object1 === {apple: 0, banana: {weight: 52, price: 200}, cherry: 97, durian: 100}
+> object1 === {apple: 0, banana: {weight: 52, price: 200}, cherry: 97, durian: 100}
+>
+> Example: Merge settings and options, modifying settings.
+>
+> {% highlight javascript %}

-    Example: Merge settings and options, modifying settings. var settings = { validate: false, limit: 5, name: "foo" };
+var settings = { validate: false, limit: 5, name: "foo" };
 var options = { validate: true, name: "bar" };
 jQuery.extend(settings, options);
+{% endhighlight %}
+>
-    Result:
+> Result:
+>
-    settings == { validate: true, limit: 5, name: "bar" }
+> settings == { validate: true, limit: 5, name: "bar" }
+>

-    Example: Merge defaults and options, without modifying the defaults.
-This is a common plugin development pattern. var empty = {}
+> Example: Merge defaults and options, without modifying the defaults.
+This is a common plugin development pattern.
+>
+> {% highlight javascript %}
+var empty = {}
 var defaults = { validate: false, limit: 5, name: "foo" };
 var options = { validate: true, name: "bar" };
 var settings = $.extend(empty, defaults, options);
+{% endhighlight %}
+>
-    Result:
+> Result:
+>
-    settings == { validate: true, limit: 5, name: "bar" }
+> settings == { validate: true, limit: 5, name: "bar" }
+>
-    empty == { validate: true, limit: 5, name: "bar" }
+> empty == { validate: true, limit: 5, name: "bar" }

 更多关于jQuery通过extend方法添加进来的静态方法，可查看关于静态方法部分的源码分析

-ID-Based Selectors: Beginning your selector with an ID is always best.
+> ID-Based Selectors: Beginning your selector with an ID is always best.
+>

-The $.fn.find approach is faster because the first selection is handled without going through the Sizzle selector engine — ID-only selections are handled using document.getElementById(), which is extremely fast because it is native to the browser.
+> The $.fn.find approach is faster because the first selection is handled without going through the Sizzle selector engine — ID-only selections are handled using document.getElementById(), which is extremely fast because it is native to the browser.

 {% highlight javascript %}
 // fast